oatlog/oatlog/doc/extended_abstract/main.typ

 None of the following sections have been fully implemented yet and we expect significant performance benefits from them.

-== Multiple implicit functionality and Multiple return
+== Multiple implicit functionality and merging relations

-#TODO[merge this and "Merging relations and equality modulo permutation"]

 For a relation such as $"Add"(a, b, c)$ (meaning $a + b = c$), there is an implicit functionality rule $a,b -> c$ which is applied until closure during canonicalization.
 There is nothing preventing this rule from being implemented in userspace, but that would have worse performance because it involves a join: